Kempston Rovers F.C.: History

-In 1973, Division One was renamed the Premier Division and in 1974–75 Kempston were league champions again, also reaching the fifth round of the FA Vase.
+In 1973 Division One was renamed the Premier Division and in 1974–75 Kempston were league champions again, also reaching the fifth round of the FA Vase.
 In 1978–79 Kempston reached the fourth qualifying round of the FA Cup, the furthest they have ever got in the competition.
 They repeated their record FA Vase run in 1980–81, again reaching the fifth round.
 Rovers were relegated to Division One at the end of the 1982–83 season, having finished bottom of the Premier Division, but were promoted again in 1985–86 after winning Division One.

 The club won the Huntingdonshire Premier Cup for the first time in 1999–2000, retaining it the following season.
 The club was relegated again in 2003, and in 2004 were renamed AFC Kempston Rovers name following the merger of Kempston Rovers, Kempston Colts and Kempston Town.
 After finishing third in Division One in 2006–07 they were promoted to the Premier Division, but were relegated at the end of the following season.
 In 2010–11, the club was again promoted to the Premier Division after winning Division One for the third time.
 In 2015–16 the club won the Premier Division, earning promotion to Division One Central of the Southern League for the first time in their history.
-In 2017 the division was renamed Division One East.
+In 2017 the division was renamed Division One East, before reverting back to its previous name the following year.
+The club finished bottom of Division One Central in 2023–24 and were relegated to the Premier Division of the Spartan South Midlands League.